kinow/kinoshita.eti.br/content/posts/2019-05-17-a-look-at-the-first-implementation-of-graphql-in-cylc.md

   outdated by the time the pull request has been reviewed and merged.
 But it should still give you an idea of what we are working on.
 tags:
   - python
   - cylc
   - graphql
+  - workflows
+  - programming
+  - opensource
 title: A look at the first implementation of GraphQL in Cylc
 ---